 typically within 4 days after vaccination.

 What we do know: COVID-19 vaccines save lives

-currently available for anyone age 12 and older.
-If you have any concerns, don't hesitate to talk with your pediatrician.
+COVID-19 vaccines are proven to be very effective at preventing severe illness and are truly lifesaving.
+If you have any questions or concerns, don't hesitate to talk with your pediatrician.